 These three small insect-eaters belong to a family that is only found in New Zealand, Mohouidae.
 They tend to flock when feeding, usually high in the forest canopy, and have tuneful songs.
 All are at risk of having long-tailed cuckoo eggs laid in their nests.

 The whitehead or pōpokotea (Mohoua albicilla) is a North Island bird with an off-white head, pale body, and brown wings and tail.
 On average they are 15 centimetres long; males weigh 18.5 grams and females 14.5 grams.
 Found in native and exotic forests, whiteheads have gone from some areas but are still widespread.
 They are abundant on predator-free islands, including Kapiti and Little Barrier, and have been moved to Motuora, Mana, Moturoa, Motuihe, Motutapu and Rangitoto islands.

 Whiteheads build a nest in the forest canopy or lower shrubs.
 Young birds from earlier clutches often help raise chicks.

 The brown creeper or pīpipi (Mohoua novaeseelandiae) of the South Island and Stewart Island is the smallest of the three Mohoua species – 13 centimetres long.
 Males weigh 13.5 grams, females 11 grams.
 The head and back are brown, with a grey face and neck.
-Brown creeper numbers have fallen, but they remain in many areas of the Southern Alps, Nelson, Marlborough, Kaikōura, Banks Peninsula and the Catlins, living in exotic pine forest and scrub as well as mature native forest.
+Brown creeper numbers have fallen, but they remain in many areas of the Southern Alps, Nelson, Marlborough, Kaikōura, Banks Peninsula and the Catlins, and on Stewart Island and islands off its north-east coast, living in exotic pine forest and scrub as well as mature native forest.
 Young birds move from tree to tree in flocks of up to 50, chorusing their sweet ‘peee–pee–pee’ call.